 SACSCOC – Complaint Policy and Process

 Elon University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor’s and master’s degrees, the doctor of physical therapy degree and juris doctor degree.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Elon University.

 Individuals may submit complaints to the Southern Association of Colleges and Schools Commission on Colleges, the University’s regional accrediting body.
 In most cases, SACSCOC complaint procedures require that the complainant exhaust all other avenues to address the complaint.
 Prior to filing a complaint, please carefully review the SACSCOC Complaint Procedures Policy Statement.